| Native TongueThe Koran awards itself high praise because it is written in its

 stones, because they worship the stones as divine.”
 (Eusebius,

 Gospel Problems and Solutions, Coptic Fragments, p.
 377).
-Muslim sources
+When a meteorite fell from the sky, it would not uncommonly

 stones, and when we found a better stone than the first one,